Can C-REX® be used for laparoscopic surgery?

 Can C-REX® be used in patients with diverticulitis?

-For how long time does the short-term implant stay in the body?
+For how long time does the anastomotic ring stay in the body?

-A: The rings are naturally expelled with faeces 10 ± 2 days after the surgery.
+A: The ring is naturally expelled with faeces approx. 10 days

-Does the patient have to stay in hospital until the rings come out?
+Does the patient have to stay in hospital until the ring come out?

 Can C-REX® RectoAid® be used in lower rectum?

-A: Yes, C-REX® RectoAid® is specially designed for surgery on lower rectal resections as well as for t-TME.
+A: Yes, C-REX® RectoAid® is designed also for low rectal resections as well as for taTME.